XEROK-AM: Top 40 XEROK

+Recorded broadcasts

 It is not generally known that XEROK was live in only brief periods of operation due to Mexican government restrictions on foreign language programming.
-At the beginning the programs were recorded, in real time, on tape and the tapes were carried by messenger to the transmitter site where they played after a 24-hour delay, a concept similar to voice-tracking used by many stations today; this allowed the announcers to announce real clock times, but not material that is required to be accurate and timely, such as accurate weather forecasts.
-The exception, by 1975, was "morning drive" programming, which was on a 4-hour delay that allowed for timely news and weather reports.
+At the beginning the programs were recorded, in real time, on tape.
+The reels were carried by messenger from El Paso to the Mexican transmitter site where they played after a 24-hour delay, a concept similar to voice-tracking used by many stations today.

+This allowed the DJs to announce real clock times, but not material that would be required to be accurate and timely, such as current weather conditions and temperature readings.
+The exception, by 1975, was the morning drive time program, which was on a 4-hour delay that allowed for timely news and weather reports.
 Later, the recordings were made 12 hours ahead of time.
 Still later the station ran several parallel studios so that four shifts were recorded at a time.

-In 1977-78 studios were used at the tower near Satélite, Chihuahua for live operation.
-Eventually, the owners were granted permission from the FCC to install a 950 MHz studio-transmitter link (STL) across the border to feed the transmitter from El Paso live.
-The Mexican government also agreed to this arrangement but later, the station's top 40 demise halted the STL connection and all programming came out of the local Mexican studios after that.
+In 1977-78 studios were used at the tower near Satélite, Chihuahua, for live operation.
+Eventually, the owners were granted permission from the FCC to install a 950 MHz studio-transmitter link (STL) across the border to feed the transmitter from El Paso with live programming.
+The Mexican government also agreed to this arrangement but later, the end of station's Top 40 format halted the STL connection and all programming came out of the local Mexican studios after that.

+Later years

-XEROK continued for a few years with immense popularity in El Paso, and much of the Southwest, but was eventually overtaken by an FM top 40 station (KINT-FM 97.5), as pop music listeners migrated to the FM band during the second half of the 1970s.
-In 1982, the station began a full-time, Spanish-language format as "Radio Cañón", the name the station still uses today.
+XEROK format of Top 40 hits gave it a sizable following in El Paso, and much of the Southwest.
+But by the 1980s, young people were tuning in FM stations to hear the current hits.
+In El Paso, KINT-FM 97.5 became the top station for contemporary music.
+In 1982, XEROK began a full-time, Spanish-language format as "Radio Cañón", no longer broadcasting in English.

+The station was taken silent on April 4, 2022.
+The decision to stop broadcasting was made when XEROK's transmitter had to be dismantled.